js-girls/workshop/STEPS.md

 console.log(item.completed); // will print true
 ```

-This is an important change in our app: we are changing the input data, and this forces us to modify our logic accordingly – otherwise our app will not work anymore.
+This is an important change in our app.
+We are changing the input data and this forces us to modify our logic accordingly – otherwise our app will no longer work.

 Let’s modify our functions to be compatible with this new input format.